Cursed (2005 film): Theatrical

 The original target release date was August 8, 2003, but delays in getting the production ready in time pushed the target date back six months to February 13, 2004.
 When the movie was sent back to development and three different reshoots were scheduled, the release date was pushed back again.
-In December 2004 Fangoria reported that the movie was scheduled to open nationwide February 25, 2005 with a PG-13 rating.
+In December 2004, Fangoria reported that the movie was scheduled to open nationwide February 25, 2005, with a PG-13 rating.

-Christina Ricci’s face served as the backdrop in the movie’s key art, that evoked Drew Barrymore’s close-up in Scream’s iconic official poster.
-The tagline for the movie was “What doesn’t kill you makes you stronger”.
+Christina Ricci's face served as the backdrop in the movie's key art, that evoked Drew Barrymore's close-up in Screams iconic official poster.
+The tagline for the movie was "What doesn't kill you makes you stronger".
 The first official trailer premiered on January 7, 2005.

 Home media

-When released on DVD in the US on June 21, 2005, two versions were available: the original theatrical version (rated PG-13; 97 minutes), and also an unrated version which contains the footage cut to obtain a PG-13 rating and runs approximately two minutes longer than the original release.
-The film received its Blu-ray release on September 11, 2012 through Echo Bridge Entertainment, in a double feature with another Wes Craven film, They (2002).
+When released on DVD in the United States on June 21, 2005, two versions were available: the original theatrical version (rated PG-13; 97 minutes), and also an unrated version which contains the footage cut to obtain a PG-13 rating and runs approximately two minutes longer than the original release.
+In Canada, Alliance Atlantis released the unrated (marketed as "Uncensored") version only on DVD (as opposed to Dimension Home Video in the United States) and the DVD cover was changed to match the original theatrical poster.

+In 2005, Dimension was sold by The Walt Disney Company, with Disney then selling off the parent label Miramax in 2010.
+Miramax and the rights to the pre-October 2005 library of Dimension were subsequently taken over by private equity firm Filmyard Holdings that same year.
+Filmyard sublicensed the home video rights for several Dimension/Miramax titles to Echo Bridge Entertainment.
+The film received its Blu-ray release on September 11, 2012, through Echo Bridge Entertainment, in a double feature with another Wes Craven film, They (2002).
 The disc only contains the theatrical cut.

+Filmyard Holdings sold Miramax to Qatari company beIN Media Group in March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library and Dimension's pre-October 2005 library, after buying a 49% stake in Miramax from beIN.
+The film has been distributed by Paramount Pictures since April 2020.
+Paramount later included it in a collection titled "Paramount Scares", which included other horror films they owned, in addition to including it on their subscription streaming service Paramount+ and on their free streaming service Pluto TV.

-The film was released individually for the first time in the United States on blu-ray by Shout Factory, featuring both the theatrical and extended cut, in April 2022.
+The film was released individually for the first time in the United States on Blu-ray by Shout Factory, under license from Paramount.
+This release occurred in April 2022 and featured both the theatrical and extended cut.

-In Canada, Alliance Atlantis released the unrated (marketed as "Uncensored") version only on DVD (as opposed to Dimension Home Video in the US) and the DVD cover was changed to match the original theatrical poster.